Reinforcement Learning from Hierarchical Critics: Experiment

-The environment where 4 agents compete in a 2 vs. 2 toy soccer game, as shown in Fig. 4.
-In this soccer game, it has two types of workers, offence and defence, which need to be controlled differently.
-We used the "multi-brain training" in Unity, as each team contains both 1 striker agent and 1 goalie agent, where each trained using separate reward functions with its observation and action space.
+This competition is an environment where 4 agents compete in a simplified soccer game in Unity.
+Fig. 3 shows the environment where 4 agents compete in a 2 vs. 2 soccer game.
+This game has two types of players, offence and defence, which need to be controlled differently.
+We use ``multibrain training'' in Unity because each team contains one striker agent and one goalie agent, and each is trained using separate reward functions; thus, each type has its own observation and action space.
+As presented in Table 2, the goals, agent reward function, and behaviour parameters, including action and observation spaces, are set up for the soccer agents.